The Open Space Initiative

 My co-founder or group contains individuals who are not Wharton affiliated – may I bring them with me for my meetings/reservations?

-No. Our non-profit status would be jeopardized were we to accept packages for businesses.
-We are unable to accept mail or packages for groups, startups, or individuals using the space.
+No. We are unable to accept mail or packages for groups, startups, or individuals using the space.
 If we receive mail or packages addressed to pilot users or startups, we will unfortunately have to refuse delivery and send the parcel back with the carrier.
+We also are unable to send or hold mail for sending – there are two Post Offices nearby which we can direct you to.